It has bothered me for a long time

 Those of you (most of you reading here) who do it anyways, know that it often comes with a cost.

-But in most situations - where immediate action and work aren't needed - Big Talk is the most important thing you can do.
+In most situations - where immediate action isn't required, Big Talk is the most important thing you can do.

 It makes you wiser and more aware, and usually, improves the quality of your decisions.